deepak2903/aws-eks-kubernetes-masterclass/05-Kubernetes-Important-Concepts-for-Application-Deployments/05-05-Kubernetes-Namespaces/README.md

  kubectl get ns

 # What all the objects "kube-system" namespace have.
- kubectl get all --namespace kube-system kubectl get all -n kube-system
+ kubectl get all --namespace kube-system OR kubectl get all -n kube-system